tedee-com/tedee-api-doc/docs/source/howtos/register-mobile-and-get-certificate.rst

 Step 3: Get certificate for mobile device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To establish secure connection with Tedee device, required is certificate which is read by Tedee device.
-If the certificate is correct and valid, PTLS session is established (Secure Bluetooth connection).
-Mobile device is responsible for generating and refreshing the certificates to connect to Tedee devices.
+To establish a secure BLE connection with the Tedee device, an access certificate is required.
+This certificated is read and validated by the Tedee device.

+The access certificate is issued by Tedee Cloud with a 10-days validity period.
+The mobile device is responsible for requesting and refreshing the access certificates. we recommend refreshing the certificate when validity is about 40-50% remain validity period.

 To generate the certificate `Get for mobile <../endpoints/devicecertificate/get-for-mobile.html>`_ endpoint should be used.